 There are so many dangers associated with the sexually transmitted disease known as syphilis.
 It is caused by bacteria, and it can strike all of us.

-The illness may then persist to generate deterioration to the muscles, brain, eyes, cardiovascular system, nervous system, arteries, and liver.
-Signs and symptoms of this degeneration comprise of loss of muscle co-ordination, numbness, slow-moving blindness, dementia, and paralysis.
+The illness may then persist to generate deterioration of the muscles, brain, eyes, cardiovascular system, nervous system, arteries, and liver.
+Signs and symptoms of this degeneration comprise of loss of muscle coordination, numbness, slow-moving blindness, dementia, and paralysis.
 Late syphilis can be fatal.

 Treatment of the disease

 Syphilis is an easy issue to deal with if identified in the beginning: a single intramuscular shot of the antibiotic penicillin G or azithromycin is required.
 In spite of everything, this is just the scenario for infections of one year or less.

 Supplemental shots will likely be essential to longer-lasting infections.
 Other medications can be swapped out for people who are allergic to penicillin.
 Treatment for syphilis will cure someone of the disease, but it will not cure whatever damage has already been undertaken.
 For this reason, diagnosis and treatment of syphilis must be done as early as you can.